HOME - Pastiche Family Portal

 New Year Games - Print and Play Games for New Year Fun

 If you want to have good luck in the coming year, you'd better know what to do on New Year's!
 Find out who's lucky as players try to match the new year tradition in each country that's believed to bring good luck for the entire year.
-Start printing as soon as you order!
-New Year Luck Game - Print and Play - Click here

-In the Southern United States, black-eyed peas and turnip greens make up the traditional New Year meal.
-Black-eyed peas are a symbol of good luck for the coming year - the peas represent copper and the greens represent dollars.
 Some folks say you should eat one pea for every day of the year, so you'll have good luck for an entire year (365 days worth of black-eyed peas!).
 Cook up some Hoppin' John or Black-eyed Peas with Collard Greens

 There are interesting local variations on this theme throughout the USA.

-For example, in Texas and Alabama cabbage replaces turnip greens as the symbolic cash.
+For example, in Texas and Alabama, cabbage replaces turnip greens as the symbolic cash.
 Wherever the custom is observed, greens represent money, and the more greens you eat the more your financial fortune should improve in the upcoming year.

 Pennsylvania Germans dine on traditional pork and sauerkraut on New Year's Day, also for luck and good health in the coming year.